What is a VEPTR?

 How does a VEPTR work?

-During surgery, the doctor adjusts the VEPTR device to fit your child, then attaches it to her ribs near her spine.
-Instead of lying across the body horizontally as your child’s own ribs do, the device attaches to her ribs vertically (up and down).
-In this way, it helps open up space between your child’s ribs or bridge the gap where ribs might have been removed.
+During surgery, the doctor adjusts the VEPTR device to fit your child and then attaches it to your child’s ribs near the spine.
+Instead of lying across the body horizontally (side to side) as your child’s own ribs do, the device attaches to your child’s ribs vertically (up and down).
+This helps open up space between your child’s ribs or bridge the gap where ribs might have been removed.

-The device is expandable, and as your child grows doctors will operate again to lengthen it.
-Doctors can usually perform these operations through a small incision in your child’s back.
+The device is expandable, and as your child grows doctors may operate again to lengthen it.
+Doctors can usually do these surgeries through a small incision in your child’s back.
 Sometimes they can do this as an outpatient (day) surgery.

-Our chest wall deformity team was formed in 2001 to bring together specialists in orthopedic surgery, general and thoracic surgery and pulmonary medicine to help diagnose and treat children with chest wall deformities.
+Our chest wall deformity team and our spine team bring together specialists in orthopedic surgery, general and thoracic surgery and pulmonary medicine to diagnose and treat children with chest wall deformities and scoliosis.

-In 2002, Children’s was chosen by the U.S. Food and Drug Administration (FDA) as 1 of 7 institutions in North America to test VEPTR.
+In 2002, Seattle Children’s was chosen by the U.S. Food and Drug Administration (FDA) as 1 of 7 institutions in North America to test the VEPTR.
 We were the first institution in the western United States to offer the surgery, and the fourth in the nation to help test the device.

-Since that time, our doctors have been teaching other doctors how to do the procedure and have given international presentations about the results of using the VEPTR.
+Since that time, our doctors have been teaching other doctors how to do the procedure and have given national and international presentations about the results of using the VEPTR.

 What other treatments do you use to help children with TIS and chest wall deformities?

-At Seattle Children’s, our spine team has a combined 40 years of experience in diagnosing and treating children with chest wall deformities and severe scoliosis at a very early age.
+At Seattle Children’s, our chest wall deformity team and spine team have many years of experience in diagnosing and treating children with TIS, chest wall deformities and severe scoliosis at a very early age.

-Until the VEPTR was available, we did not have a consistently effective way of treating these conditions.
-Other surgeries to treat chest wall deformities do not allow for expansion that can keep up with a child’s growth.
+Until the VEPTR was available, there was no consistently effective way of treating TIS and related conditions.
+Other surgeries to treat chest wall deformities do not allow for expansion to keep up with a child’s growth.
 This was the main problem with most other surgeries, and it was the reason the VEPTR was developed.

-For large scoliosis deformities in very young children, we can use non-surgical treatments such as casts and braces, but often these treatments do not prevent scoliosis from getting worse.
+For large scoliosis deformities in very young children, we can use nonsurgical treatments such as casts and braces, but often these treatments do not prevent scoliosis from getting worse.
 We also offer treatment with “growing rod” systems to stabilize large spinal curves in young children, and are very experienced with these treatments.